Can Bankruptcy Discharge Private Student Loans?

 - Is your school accredited?

 Where you went to school may influence the outcome of your bankruptcy filing.
 If your school was not accredited, you may be able to eliminate school debt through Chapter 7 bankruptcy.

 Flight schools are a common example of this situation.
 Many pilots get the education they require through unaccredited trade schools, accumulating massive debt.

 When these students are unable to pay back their trade school loans, they may be able to discharge the debts through bankruptcy.
 Why?
 The loan technically wasn’t a “higher education expense.”
 In short, it wasn’t a typical student loan.

-- You weren’t an “eligible student” when you obtained the loan
+- Were you an eligible student when you obtained the loan?

-- You didn’t spend a portion of the loan on school-related expenses
+- Did you spend a portion of your loan on non-school expenses?

 Only a qualified bankruptcy lawyer can help you understand your legal rights and options.
 Contact our Southern California bankruptcy law firm today for more information!